pagkly/Zed/Investopedia3/How to Use a Venn Diagram.md

 A Venn diagram is an illustration that uses circles to show the relationships among things or finite groups of things.
 Circles that overlap have a commonality while circles that do not overlap do not share those traits.

 Venn diagrams help to visually represent the similarities and differences between two concepts.
-They have long been recognized for their usefulness as [educational tools](https://www.investopedia.com/articles/basics/12/lessons-monopoly-teaches.asp).
+They have long been recognized for their usefulness as [[educational tools]](https://www.investopedia.com/articles/basics/12/lessons-monopoly-teaches.asp).
 Since the mid-20th century, Venn diagrams have been used as part of the introductory logic curriculum and in elementary-level educational plans around the world.

 ### Key Takeaways